dinismadeira/domain-block-bypass/README.md

 # SiteUnblocker

-WebExtension to bypass domain blocks without using a VPN.
+WebExtension to bypass domain blocks in Portugal without using a VPN.

 This extension will retrieve the correct IP of a blocked site using Google Public DNS and connect to the website by directly using its ip address in the address bar.